 Let’s have a look at the workout, and then go through why it looks like it does.

 StrengthLog’s Ab Workout

 - Kneeling Ab Wheel Roll-Out: 3 sets x 8 reps

 - High to Low Wood Chop: 3 sets/side x 10 reps

 - Hanging Leg Raise: 3 sets x 12 reps

 Can’t do the prescribed number of reps?
 That’s OK!
 Aim towards them, and when you finally get strong enough to exceed them, add weight to make the exercise heavier.

-This ab workout is available for free in the StrengthLog workout app.
+This ab workout is available for free in our workout tracker.

 This ab workout begins with three working sets of kneeling ab wheel roll-outs, because they are the heaviest exercise of the lot.
 If you get stronger in this exercise (i.e. increase your reps, or the range of motion) then that is a good indication that your abs are growing.
 You are also likely increasing your core’s “functional” capabilities in the general sense of the word.
 Try to improve your performance in this exercise, maybe aiming towards one day being able to do standing ab wheel roll-outs.